cguth7/cguth7.github.io/_posts/2021-02-03-history-of-solving-poker.md

 He shows that in these games and in poker, vanilla CFR is essentially always less efficient than Monte Carlo CFR methods.
 A method called external sampling also tends to dominate chance sampling in his experiments.

 ### CFR+
 In early 2015, the Computer Poker Research Group from the University of Alberta announced that “Heads-up limit hold’em poker is solved”, a huge achievement in the poker research community and poker community at large since this is the first significant imperfect-information game played competitively by humans that has been solved.
-Their article was published in the January 9, 2015 issue of Science.
+Their article was published in the January 9, 2015 issue of Science and is discussed in detail in Section 4.4 CFR Advances.
 The team used a new version of CFR called CFR+, which can solve games much larger than with prior CFR algorithms and is also capable of converging faster than CFR in both poker games and matrix games.

 The algorithm was originally developed by Oskar Tammelin, an independent researcher from Finland.
 This major achievement was noticed in the research community, the poker community, and was featured in many mainstream publications.
 Despite LHE’s popularity being in decline recently in favor of NLHE games, this was a very exciting announcement.